 What to Do

-In the center of the city, you'll find Madrid's version of Central Park, the sprawling 300-acre El Retiro, home to glass palaces, a lake with row boats and the most romantic of rose gardens, filled with 4,000 roses and dating back over a century.
+In the center of the city, you'll find Madrid's version of Central Park, the sprawling 300-acre El Retiro, home to glass palaces, a lake with rowboats and the most romantic of rose gardens, filled with 4,000 roses and dating back over a century.
 The park is perfect for picnicking and laying out when the weather is nice, but if you're looking for relaxation of another form, head to the Hammam Al Ándalus.
 The Arabic baths sit in a cistern on top of a century-old well in the Almudena neighborhood.
 Here, you can take your pick of bathing ritual and massage, soaking away any lingering jetlag so you're fresh and ready to take on the town.

 While you won't find specific landmarks like Gaudi's buildings in Barcelona, art lovers can still get their fill at Madrid's three main museums: Museo del Prado, Spain's national art museum, whose collection dates from the Middle Ages to the 19th century; the Museo Thyssen-Bornemisza, home to Europe's largest private art collection; and the Museo Reina Sofía, where you'll find over 20,000 pieces of modern art from the likes of Miró and Picasso.
-If you're visiting Reina Sofía in the evening, round out your cultural experience with culture of another form on the al fresco terrace of the café and bar, NuBel.
+If you're visiting Reina Sofía in the evening, round out your cultural experience with the culture of another form on the alfresco terrace of the café and bar, NuBel.
 Another cultural center that doubles as a rooftop bar is Circulo de Bella Artes, where you can take in sweeping 360-degree views of Madrid's skyscrapers and domed churches under twinkling lights on the terrace at Azotea del Círculo.

 If you're spending a weekend in the city, start your Sunday with a trip to the El Rastro flea market, one of the largest in Europe, with over 3,500 stands spilling out on to the streets around Plaza de Cascorro.
-Stroll through the stalls of vintage treasures, leather bags and hand-made jewelry.
+Stroll through the stalls of vintage treasures, leather bags, and hand-made jewelry.
 After getting your shopping fix, do like the locals and take a tapas crawl around nearby La Latina, one of the city's oldest neighborhoods.
 The trick here is to sample a little bite at each spot, such as Spanish tortilla at Juana La Loca and prawns at Marisquería La Paloma.
 Don't worry about the food being a bit messy.
 Half the fun is eating with your hands and throwing napkins on the floor right after.
-It's all part of tradition.
+It's all part of the tradition.

 Where to Eat & Drink

 In addition to La Latina, you'll find tapas at the many markets scattered around the city.
 The wrought-iron Mercado de San Miguel near Plaza Mayor—the main square that turns 400 this year—is one of the most famous in the city and dates back to 1916.
-You'll find 33 stands serving up oysters and Cava, as well as classic tapas like banderillas, skewers of olives, pickles and peppers.
+You'll find 33 stands serving up oysters and Cava, as well as classic tapas like banderillas, skewers of olives, pickles, and peppers.
 For something on the more modern side, turn market dining into a more formal dinner at Platea, a newish food hall set in a former theater modeled after 1920s industrial New York.
 Start with a drink at cocktail bar El Palco before making the rounds at the stalls in the tapas area, El Patio, featuring some of the best chefs from around the globe.

 Over in the trendy Malasaña neighborhood, you'll find streets lined with intimate craft cocktail bars and charming eateries, making it the perfect place to hop around come evening.
-Dinner in Madrid starts late, so reserve a 10 p.m. seating at one of the newer eateries like the French country chic Bar Galleta, or cookie bar, which serves up a fusion of Mediterranean and international cuisine to just a handful of tables.
+Dinner in Madrid starts late, so reserve a 10 p.m. seating at one of the newer eateries like the French country chic Bar Galleta, or cookie bar, which serves up a fusion of the Mediterranean and international cuisine to just a handful of tables.

-After dinner, head to the "American Bar" downstairs at Angelita, a cozy cocktail bar with plush couches and vintage bar carts that's known for its whimsical anything-goes mixology (think shrimp-infused mezcal).
+After dinner, head to the "American Bar" downstairs at Angelita, a cozy cocktail bar with plush couches and vintage bar carts that are known for its whimsical anything-goes mixology (think shrimp-infused mezcal).
 Round out your moveable feast around the city with something sweet like a macaroon from Mamá Framboise, a bakery and tea room that's Spain's version of Ladurée.